Strong gas produced by the LTC technology can be further processed either materially or energetically.

 Problem

-But even these energy sources do not solve the CO2 problem and can therefore make no real contribution to improvement.
+However, even these energy sources do not solve the CO2 problem and therefore cannot make a real contribution to improvement.

 Implication